 - U.S. Department of Defense (DOD)

-T&M contracts may be used when it is not possible at the time of placing the contract, to estimate the extent or duration of the work accurately or to anticipate costs with any reasonable degree of confidence (FAR 16.601(c)).
+T&M contracts may be used when it is not possible (at the time of placing the contract) to estimate the extent or duration of the work accurately or to anticipate costs with any reasonable degree of confidence (FAR 16.601(c).

 When using T&M, the government must perform surveillance of contractor performance.

 Time and materials contracts come with some general disadvantages.
 Owners or clients may try to negotiate for not-to-exceed conditions, reduced markup on materials, or reduced billable per-hour rates, ultimately reducing the contractor's profit.
 Sometimes clients will set prices that are lower than actual market rates, based on their internal cost structure, or vice-versa.

 Many potential clients are not used to working with time and materials contracts, making finding new business opportunities challenging.
 Customers typically prefer fixed-price contracts.
 Time and materials contracts should be structured so that the contractor is able to bill for a sufficient amount of money to cover fixed costs.
 When the billing hours are reduced, fixed costs must also be reduced at the same rate as the billable hours.